Jewish Underground: Attack on students at the Islamic College in Hebron

-In retaliation for the murder of Aharon Gross, a student in a Hebron satellite yeshivah of Mercaz HaRav Kook, in an operation masterminded by Livni, three operatives of the group, Shaul Nir, Barak Nir, and Uzi Sharbaf, wearing ski masks, launched an attack on the Islamic College in Hebron on July 26, 1983.
+In retaliation for the murder of Aharon Gross, a student in a Hebron satellite yeshivah of Mercaz HaRav Kook, in an operation planned by Livni, three operatives of the group, Shaul Nir, Barak Nir, and Uzi Sharbaf, wearing ski masks, launched an attack on the Islamic College in Hebron on July 26, 1983.
 On arriving at the target, off a crowded Hebron street, Nir fired two bursts from his Kalashnikov in the air to signal that the area was clear.
 Uzi Sharbaf drove up to join him in a Peugeot 504 which stopped in front of the college.
 Both then entered the courtyard and fired into the students.
 Barak Nir, Shaul's brother, stood by the car and sprayed shots at students on the second floor who had been drawn to the windows to find out what the tumult was about.
 His brother Shaul and Sharbaf then entered the college, and tossed a grenade into a corridor where a student council had been convened.
 They then withdrew, burnt the evidence, and hid out at Gariam's home in the Golan Heights.

-Three students were killed, and 33 wounded.
+Three people were killed—Saad Adin Hassan Sabri, Jamal Saad El Adin Nayal and Samir Fatih Daoud, each 30 years old—and 33 wounded.
+Israel's President and Deputy Foreign Minister condemned the attack.
+Israeli authorities immediately began a manhunt and also imposed a curfew to prevent Palestinian demonstrations in response.
+Soldiers fired tear gas and warning shots to disperse Hebron residents who had gathered at the hospital where the wounded were being treated.

+Israeli President Chaim Herzog commuted the sentences of the attackers in 1988 as part of the commemoration of the 40th anniversary of Israel's founding.
+They were released in 1990.